 If your earnings from Adsense were simply based on impressions and nothing else, it would be easy to gauge how much money you could expect to make.

-We could say that for every 1,000 impressions you receive, you earn $10 and since your site receives 20,000 impressions a month, you'll make $200 per month.
-The question then becomes why don't all publishers receive the same amount of revenue per 1,000 impressions?
-The answer is because different advertisers are willing to pay different amounts depending on the topic and quality of the content on a website.
-Remember advertisers aren't paying a flat rate to advertise on a website in an ad network.
+We could say that for every 1,000 impressions you receive, you earn $10 and since your site receives 20,000 impressions a month, you’ll make $200 per month.
+The question then becomes why don’t all publishers receive the same amount of revenue per 1,000 impressions?
+The answer is that different advertisers are willing to pay different amounts depending on the topic and quality of the content on a website.
+Remember advertisers aren’t paying a flat rate to advertise on a website in an ad network.
 Advertisers are bidding on ad spots based on the topic and quality of the website.

 For example, one ad network might include two different advertisers.
 One advertiser may be looking to promote an insurance policy via an advertisement on a website.
 And another advertiser might be looking to promote a toothbrush.
-These two advertisers probably have very different business models, profit margins, and in-turn advertising budgets and strategies.
-If the insurance company sells one insurance policy, they're probably making a pretty big profit.
+These two advertisers probably have very different business models, profit margins, and in turn advertising budgets and strategies.
+If the insurance company sells one insurance policy, they’re probably making a pretty big profit.
 And therefore can afford to pay more for an advertisement.
-Let's say that the insurance company is willing to pay $10 per 1,000 impressions.
+Let’s say that the insurance company is willing to pay $10 per 1,000 impressions.